Euston railway station: Old station

-The final gradient from Camden Town to Euston involved a crossing over the Regent's Canal that required a gradient of over 1 in 68.
-Because steam trains at the time could not climb such an ascent, they were cable-hauled on the down line towards Camden until 1844, after which they used a pilot engine.
-The L&BR's Act of Parliament prohibited the use of locomotives in the Euston area, following concerns of local residents about noise and smoke from locomotives toiling up the incline.
+The incline from Camden Town to Euston involved crossing the Regent's Canal on a gradient of more than 1 in 68 (1.47%).
+Because steam trains at the time could not climb such an ascent, they were cable-hauled on the down line towards Camden until 1844, after which bank engines were used.
+The L&BR's act of Parliament prohibited the use of locomotives in the Euston area, following concerns of residents about noise and smoke from locomotives toiling up the incline.

+The station was built with space left vacant for extra platforms, as it was originally planned for the Great Western Railway (GWR) to use Euston, as the terminus of the Great Western Main Line.
+In the event, the GWR chose to build their own terminus at Paddington.
+The spare land was instead used for more platforms for ever expanding services as the railway network grew.

-The station building was designed by the classically trained architect Philip Hardwick with a 200 ft trainshed by structural engineer Charles Fox.
+The station building, designed by the classically trained architect Philip Hardwick, had a 200 ft trainshed by structural engineer Charles Fox.
 It had two 420 ft platforms, one each for departures and arrival.
-The main entrance portico, known as the Euston Arch was also by Hardwick, and was designed to symbolise the arrival of a major new transport system as well as being seen as "the gateway to the north".
-It was 72 ft high, and supported four 44 ft 2 in by 8 ft 6 in hollow Doric propylaeum columns made from Bramley Fall stone, the largest ever built.
+The main entrance portico, the Euston Arch, also by Hardwick, symbolised the arrival of a major new transport system and was "the gateway to the north".
+It was 72 ft high, supported on four 44 ft 2 in by 8 ft 6 in hollow Doric propylaeum columns of Bramley Fall stone, the largest ever built.
 It was completed in May 1838 and cost £35,000 (now £).
+The old station building was probably the first one in the world with all-wrought iron roof trusses.

-The first railway hotels in London were built in Euston.
-Two hotels designed by Hardwick opened in 1839, located either side of the Arch; the Victoria on the west had basic facilities while the Euston on the east was designed for first-class passengers.
+The first railway hotels in London were built at Euston.
+Two hotels designed by Hardwick opened in 1839 on either side of the Arch; the Victoria on the west had basic facilities while the Euston on the east was designed for first-class passengers.